 While I’m grateful to have a roof over my head and cozy bedrooms to tuck my three kids in at night, for me, it’s the outside of my house that I am most proud of.
 My husband Cameron, a landscape architect by day and DIY extraordinaire by weekend, transformed our anything-but-interesting lot into a magical space.
 Shrubs and trees soften the edges of our yard and offer the kids privacy and room to cartwheel, twirl, and make-believe in the open air.

-Cameron recently designed and hand-made a custom ‘nature swing’ — as he calls it — from Ipe wood, where the kids sit and read and look up at the sky for hours.
-He also custom constructed concrete lounge chairs and a fire pit – this is a space for our family meals and friend gatherings, a place to roast marshmallows and talk about our day.
-These uniquely our moments in our outdoor living space are what makes our house a happy home.”
+Cameron recently designed and hand-made a custom ‘nature swing’ as he calls it, where the kids sit and read and look up at the sky for hours.
+He also custom constructed concrete lounge chairs and a fire pit.
+This is a space for our family meals and gatherings.
+It’s also a place to roast marshmallows and talk about our day.
+These uniquely “our moments” in our outdoor living space are what makes our house a happy home.

 Play a mood-boosting soundtrack.